15 Day Morocco Adventure

 Day 2: Chefchaouen

 The Hassan II Mosque is one of the largest in the world.
-Today, we’ll take it in with a walking tour.
-From here, we have a lot of ground to cover as we drive 6 hours north to Chefchaouen.
-A big drive, but totally worth it.
+Today, you’ll take it in with a walking tour.
+From here, there’s a lot of ground to cover with a 6-hour drive north to Chefchaouen.
+Quite a drive, but totally worth it.
 ‘Chaouen’ as it is fondly known, is a striking yet small town that is truly magical.
 Enjoy a wander on arrival and then take the evening to relax or explore.

 Day 3: Rif Mountains